Cinder cone

-A cinder cone (or scoria cone) is a steep conical hill of loose pyroclastic fragments, such as volcanic clinkers, volcanic ash, or scoria that has been built around a volcanic vent.
+A cinder cone or scoria cone is a steep, conical landform of loose pyroclastic fragments, such as volcanic ash, clinkers, or scoria that has been built around a volcanic vent.
 The pyroclastic fragments are formed by explosive eruptions or lava fountains from a single, typically cylindrical, vent.

-As the gas-charged lava is blown violently into the air, it breaks into small fragments that solidify and fall as either cinders, clinkers, or scoria around the vent to form a cone that often is symmetrical; with slopes between 30 and 40°; and a nearly circular ground plan.
+As the gas-charged lava is blown violently into the air, it breaks into small fragments that solidify and fall as either cinders, clinkers, or scoria around the vent to form a cone that is often symmetrical, with slopes between 30° and 40° and a nearly circular base.
 Most cinder cones have a bowl-shaped crater at the summit.

 Mechanics of eruption

-Cinder cones range in size from tens to hundreds of meters tall and often have a bowl-shaped crater at the summit.
+Cinder cones range in size from tens to hundreds of meters tall.
 They are composed of loose pyroclastic material (cinder or scoria), which distinguishes them from spatter cones, which are composed of agglomerated volcanic bombs.

 The pyroclastic material making up a cinder cone is usually basaltic to andesitic in composition.
 It is often glassy and contains numerous gas bubbles "frozen" into place as magma exploded into the air and then cooled quickly.
 Lava fragments larger than 64 mm across, known as volcanic bombs, are also a common product of cinder cone eruptions.

 The growth of a cinder cone may be divided into four stages.
 In the first stage, a low-rimmed scoria ring forms around the erupting event.
 During the second stage, the rim is built up and a talus slope begins to form outside the rim.
-The third stage is characterized by slumping and blast that destroy the original rim, while the fourth stage is characterized by the buildup of talus beyond the zone where cinder falls to the surface (the ballistic zone).
+The third stage is characterized by slumping and blasts that destroy the original rim, while the fourth stage is characterized by the buildup of talus beyond the zone where cinder falls to the surface (the ballistic zone).

 During the waning stage of a cinder cone eruption, the magma has lost most of its gas content.
 This gas-depleted magma does not fountain but oozes quietly into the crater or beneath the base of the cone as lava.
 Lava rarely issues from the top (except as a fountain) because the loose, uncemented cinders are too weak to support the pressure exerted by molten rock as it rises toward the surface through the central vent.
 Because it contains so few gas bubbles, the molten lava is denser than the bubble-rich cinders.
 Thus, it often burrows out along the bottom of the cinder cone, lifting the less dense cinders like corks on water, and advances outward, creating a lava flow around the cone's base.
 When the eruption ends, a symmetrical cone of cinders sits at the center of a surrounding pad of lava.
 If the crater is fully breached, the remaining walls form an amphitheater or horseshoe shape around the vent.